-When an international partner accepts an LOA, it enters a legal agreement to purchase military items or services from the USG.
-In regard to the LOA, the international partner is the buyer and the USG is the seller.
-The USG may provide the articles or services from stock, but often must contract with industry to acquire items or services for delivery to the FMS partner.
+When an FMS customer accepts an LOA, it enters a legal agreement to purchase military items or services from the USG.
+In regard to the LOA, the FMS customer is the buyer and the USG is the seller.
+The USG may provide the articles or services from stock, but often must contract with industry to acquire items or services for delivery to the FMS customer.
 In the procurement contract, the USG becomes the buyer, and the vendor from industry becomes the seller.
-The international partner is not a legal participant in the procurement contract with industry; instead, the USG acts on behalf of the international partner.
-The vendor is under contract and directly obligated to the USG and has no direct contractual relationship with the international partner.
+The FMS customer is not a legal participant in the procurement contract with industry; instead, the USG acts on behalf of the FMS customer.
+The vendor is under contract and directly obligated to the USG and has no direct contractual relationship with the FMS customer.
 The vendor entering into a procurement contract with the USG (to produce materiel or provide services) is not exporting their products.
 The USG is exporting the products under the authority of the LOA.